 Most Bates students take Principles of Economics and about 30 students per class major in economics.
-The minor in economics is drawing a growing number of students whose principal interests are in another field.
 After graduating from Bates, more than two-thirds of economics majors go on for further study, predominantly for the MBA degree.

 Students are accepted at the top business schools, including Harvard, Chicago, Stanford, MIT, Wharton and Tuck.
 Some students attend law schools, such as Yale and NYU, and a few continue graduate work in economics at programs such as Princeton, Yale, and Chicago.

 Many graduates begin their post-Bates careers working for firms such as Analysis Group/Economics, Arthur D. Little, DRI, Morgan Stanley, Merrill Lynch, Nation Economic Research Associates, and The Urban Institute, as well as for government organizations such as the Federal Reserve System.

 The economics major at Bates is unusual in two respects.